Car Insurance with No Credit History

-The majority of car insurance companies use your credit score to help determine your monthly premium.
+Car insurance rates are typically set using a driver's credit score to help determine their monthly premium.
 If you don’t have an established line of credit — if you're young or new to the U.S., for instance — the process of acquiring car insurance can get complicated.
-While it may vary by insurance company, a lack of credit will probably look like "fair" credit in the estimation of an auto insurance company.
+While the impact of not having established credit may vary, an incomplete history will probably look like "fair" credit in the estimation of an auto insurance company.

 USAA is the cheapest car insurance company for drivers with limited or no credit history.
 To get the best possible price, get quotes from as many companies as you can.

 The Zebra’s Dynamic Insurance Rating Tool data methodology — auto insurance

 The auto insurance rates displayed throughout this page come from The Zebra’s Dynamic Insurance Rating Tool, a proprietary insurance premium estimator that uses the most recent rate filings across the United States at the ZIP code level to provide up-to-date rate data.
 Most insurance companies file car insurance rates one to two times a year.
 This data comes from Quadrant Information Services, which sources the latest approved rate filings across carriers in each state from S&P Global.
 Quadrant then uses an internal QA process to validate the information and build reports before the data is programmed into The Zebra’s dynamic rating tool.

 Rates are based on a sample driver profile — a 30-year-old single male driver with a Honda Accord and full coverage at these levels:

 - $50,000 per person/$100,000 per incident for bodily injury liability